HKOLWD/AlexaForce/README.md

 # AlexaForce
-AlexaForce is an Alexa Skill SDK for Salesforce
+AlexaForce is an Alexa Skill SDK for Salesforce.
+Amazon Alexa is the sweet voiced AI assistant (https://www.youtube.com/watch?v=r5p0gqCIEa8), Salesforce is the worlds leading cloud platform provider (https://developer.salesforce.com/).

+Currently, all Alexa skill implementations that integrate with Salesforce, require an external (from a Salesforce perspective) endpoint to host the skill and a "foreign" programming language to implement (e.g. using the Java and Node.jks SDK's).
+The consequence is a lot of API back and forth to deal with Salesforce operations.

+Not anymore.
+AlexaForce let's you define Alexa Skills, straight on your Salesforce.com org, using APEX!

-The skill is available for beta testing by installing the AlexaForce managed package.
+The AlexaForce SDK is available for beta testing by installing the managed package.

 For developer orgs: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0N000000SDvB